cocos2d/cocos2d-x/README.md

   * Android 3.0.0+ for Android
   * OS X v10.9+ for Mac games
   * Windows 7+ for Win games
-  * Modern browsers and IE 9+ for web games

 Environment Setup
 --------------------